 People hold on to guilt for various reasons.
-Among these are: overly caring, parents or teachers instilled unhealthy guilt, or an inaccurate understanding of God’s Love.
+Among those are: an overly caring personality, parents or teachers who instilled unhealthy guilt, or an inaccurate understanding of God’s love.
 When we are overly caring, it is difficult to set proper boundaries.
 If we were taught this behavior as a child, we conclude it is the natural way of feeling.
 And if we don’t truly understand God’s love, we may misinterpret conviction.

-Let’s examine each a little bit closer, breaking them down by different personalities.
+Let’s examine each a little closer, breaking them down by different personalities.

 It’s a double edge sword when we care too much.
 Not only do we care about the people in our lives and want to see them happy, we care about their perception of us.
 We translate a “no” or a “not now” to their request as a letdown.
 It is super uncomfortable, and we fear hurting feelings, as well as the loss of friendships/relationships.
 We also fear, they may look at us as being selfish or not a team player.